ouseful-PR/nbval/README.md

 - `folium-map`: specify that the cell is a folium map output.
 The cell output is then ignored as per `nbval-ignore-output`;
 - `nbval-variable-output`: some cells return randomised or changeable output that cannot be easily sanitised using a regular eexpression.
 The output of cells tagged with `nbval-variable-output` are ignored as per `nbval-ignore-output`;
 - `nbval-count-lines`: where cells contain printed output that changes in content but not structure (eg the same number of lines are printed on each run), the `nbval-count-lines` will check that the same number of lines are printed by a cell in the test notebook as in the reference notebook;
-- `nbval-test-df-size` tag: if a cell returns a *pandas* dataframe, check that the test dataframe has a similar structure to the reference dataframe, even if the content differs.
+- `nbval-test-df` tag: if a cell returns a *pandas* dataframe, check that the test dataframe has a similar structure to the reference dataframe, even if the content differs.
 Structural tests currently include: shape test (same number of rows and columns; common column names test);
 - `nbval-test-listlen` tag: perform a structural comparison of the list length of a Python list output;
 - `nbval-test-dictkeys` tag: perform a structural comparison of the sorted keys of a Python dictionary output.